-The architectural efficiency of embedded processor IP is measured by a small set of industry standard benchmarks, that even though often bear little correlation to real workloads, continue to persist.
+The performance of embedded processor IP is often measured by a small set of synthetic benchmarks.
+These often bear little correlation to real workloads yet continue to persist.
 The most popular benchmarks are Dhrystone and CoreMark.

-An interesting observation regarding these test suites is that the performance numbers continue to improve for a given architecture, even when the architecture itself remains unchanged.
+Interestingly, the benchmark performance numbers continue to improve over time for a given architecture, despite architecture itself remaining unchanged.
 The reason for this improvement is the focus on continuous compiler optimizations intended to improve the performance of a given benchmark.

 The RISC-V community makes extensive use of open source compiler technologies.
 The most widely used C/C++ compilers today are GCC by the GNU Project and Clang by the LLVM project.

-Each compiler comes with a set of advantages and disadvantages, and most users of RISC-V today employ the GNU toolchain.
+Each compiler has a set of advantages and disadvantages, and most users of RISC-V today employ the GNU toolchain.
 However, the Codasip C/C++ compiler is based on LLVM.
 LLVM is an umbrella project that hosts a set of related low-level toolchain components (assemblers, compilers, debuggers, etc.).
-LLVM and its C/C++ frontend, Clang, provide a number of benefits over GCC, specifically faster compilation and lower memory usage, expressive diagnostics, and modular library-based architecture that allows easy customization and addition of custom extensions in the form of new architectures, instructions, and optimizations.
+LLVM and its C/C++ frontend, Clang, provide a number of benefits over GCC, specifically faster compilation and lower memory usage, expressive diagnostics, and modular library-based architecture.
+Together these allow easy customization and the addition of custom extensions in the form of new architectures, instructions, and optimizations.

-These techniques are described in detail in our latest whitepaper, available for download using the button below.
+These techniques are described in detail in our latest technical paper, available for download using the button below.

 To access the full document, please provide your details below.

 It may take a few seconds for the link to appear.
 If it does not, please, refresh the page.
 Having issues?
 Contact us.